Swapnil-Powar/Apparel-Product-Recommendation-System/README.md

 # Apparel-Product-Recommendation-System

 Designed a recommendation system for women's apparel using Amazon product advertising API.
-Used text and image feature extraction techniques and also Natural Language Feature Engineering using bag of words , TF-IDF, Word2vec, CNN and many more to provide content based recommendations.
+Used text and image feature extraction techniques and also Natural Language Feature Engineering using bag of words, TF-IDF, Word2vec, CNN (Convolutional Neural Networks) and many more to provide content based recommendations.

 You can download all files and folders from this google drive link :-